 Chichen Itza Express tour- including air con transport, admission to Chichen Itza, certified guide and soft drinkls.

 10 boat dives (2 dives Playa Del Carmen, 4 dives at Cozumel with water and snacks, plus 4 cenopte dives with light lunch)

 Including tanks, weights, dive guide, transfers to and from accommodation and flash lights for use in cenotes.

 Meals other than offered

-To secure your plavce on this awesome getaway- please complete the booking requirements by clicking the link below.
+To secure your place on this awesome getaway- please complete the booking requirements by clicking the link below.

 The deposit is $800 and non refundable.

-Package price is subject to change due to currency fluctuations, airfare pricing until booked and ticketed.
+Package price is subject to change due to currency fluctuations and/or airfare pricing, until booked and ticketed.

 See other terms and conditions as per Dive adventures website